-1. tskEw1 is the minimum time between the rising CLKA edge and a rising CLKB edge for FFB/IRB to transition HIGH in the next cycle.
-If the time between the rising edge of CLKA and rising edge of CLKB is less than tskEw1, then FFB/IRB may transition HIGH one cycle later than shown.
+1. tskewi is the minimum time between the rising CLKA edge and a rising CLKB edge for FFB/IRB to transition HIGH in the next cycle.
+If the time between the rising edge of CLKA and rising edge of CLKB is less than tskewi, then FFB/IRB may transition HIGH one CLKB cycle later than shown.